 Higher Learning Commission

-Steering Committee Chair: TBA
+Steering Committee Chair: Tanisha Stevens

-The institution acts with integrity; its conduct is ethical and responsible.
+In fulfilling its mission, the institution acts with integrity; its conduct is ethical and responsible.

 Core Components

-2.B.
-The institution presents itself clearly and completely to its students and to the public with regard to its programs, requirements, faculty and staff, costs to students, control, and accreditation relationships.
+The institution presents itself accurately and completely to students and the public with respect to its educational programs and any claims it makes related to the educational experience.

-2.E.
-The institution’s policies and procedures call for responsible acquisition, discovery and application of knowledge by its faculty, students, and staff.
+The institution adheres to policies and procedures that ensure responsible acquisition, discovery and application of knowledge.

 The Criteria for Accreditation and Core Components